tobinjt/johntobin.ie/content/blog/Hijacking_pool.ntp.org.md

 > distributions and many networked appliances (see information for vendors).

 The NTP package in Debian Lenny uses the NTP pool, so when a user installs NTP on their home machine, it Just Works.
 Unfortunately, the [SCSS](https://www.scss.tcd.ie/) firewall blocks NTP traffic for all hosts except our NTP server, breaking the default configuration for users on our network.
-Rather than reconfiguring every client, I configured `bind` on our DNS servers to hijack the pool.ntp.org domain, answering nearly <a href="#footnote1">\[1]</a> all requests for hosts in that domain with the address of our NTP server.
-This means that a user can just
+Rather than reconfiguring every client, I configured `bind` on our DNS servers to hijack the pool.ntp.org domain, answering nearly all requests for hosts in that domain with the address of our NTP server.
+This means that a user can get a working NTP installation with just:

 ```shell
 apt-get install ntp
 ```

-and NTP will work properly for them.

-<a name="footnote1"></a>\[1] The sole exception is www.pool.ntp.org: I want the
+The sole exception is www.pool.ntp.org: I want the URL
-URL <https://www.pool.ntp.org> to work in a user's browser.
-Although pool.ntp.org *does* resolve to our NTP server, the web server running on that host redirects requests for <https://pool.ntp.org> to
-<https://www.pool.ntp.org>, so that URL works too.
+<https://www.pool.ntp.org> to work in a user's browser.
+Although pool.ntp.org
+_does_ resolve to our NTP server, the web server running on that host redirects requests for <https://pool.ntp.org> to <https://www.pool.ntp.org>, so that URL works too.

 The bind zone file is quite short: